couchbase/go-slab/README.md

   Memory reassignment might be useful whenever data sizes of items in long-running systems change over time.
-For example, sessions in an online game may initially fit fine into a 1K slab class, but start getting larger than 1K as players acquire more inventory.
+For example, sessions in an online game may initially fit fine into a 1K slab class, but start getting larger than 1K as long time players acquire more inventory.
   Meanwhile, most of the slab memory is "stuck" in the 1K slab class when it's now needed in the 2K slab class.
 The chainability features of go-slab, of note, should also be considered in these cases.